Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 4. When Should You Not Use An Ear Thermometer?

-In order to obtain accurate readings, the patient must first have a doctor remove the wax using a Waterpik device or drops of wax softener to flush it out.
+To obtain accurate readings, the patient must first have a doctor remove the wax using a Waterpik device or drops of wax softener to flush it out.

 Even micro-scratches can cause swelling and pain.
 Inserting objects in the ear can cause hearing damage and injury.